IRS Form 6166: Certification of U.S. Tax Residency

-The United States has negotiated tax treaties with many countries around the world that can benefit U.S residents and companies who do business abroad.
-Reduced tax rates, exemption from double taxation, and other significant benefits can be applied to various forms of international income, including employment wages, interest, and retirement income.
-In order to prove that an individual or company is eligible to take advantage of treaty rates, they must prove their U.S residency to the foreign government who has provided their income.
+The United States has negotiated tax treaties with numerous countries worldwide that can help U.S residents and companies who do business abroad.
+Reduced tax rates, exemption from double taxation, and other significant benefits can apply to various forms of international income, including employment wages, interest, and retirement income.
+For an individual or company to take advantage of treaty rates, they must first prove their U.S residency to the foreign government that has provided their income.
 That’s where Form 6166 comes in.
 Also known as a Certification of U.S. Tax Residency, this form confirms to treaty partners that the applicant has a legitimate claim to the benefits defined by the tax treaty.
 Keep reading for a closer look at IRS Form 6166 or use the links to jump to a specific section:

-What is Form 6166?
+- What is Form 6166?

-Who Is Eligible for Form 6166?
+- Who Is Eligible For Form 6166?

-Who Is Eligible for Form 6166?Typically, the IRS will only issue a Certification of U.S Tax Residence if it can confirm that one of the following applies to the tax year you are requesting:
+Who Is Eligible for Form 6166?Typically, the IRS will only issue a U.S Tax Residency Certificate if it can confirm that one of the following applies to the tax year you are requesting:

-- You filed an appropriate income tax return based on your filing status (ex: individual, domestic corporation, etc.)
+- You filed an appropriate income tax return based on your filing status (ex: individual, corporation, etc.)

 - If you require a certification for a year in which a return isn’t due yet, you’ve filed a tax return for the most recent year in which a return was due